 “The qualifying investor has been given the intention to tender (ITT) documents on the 27th of July this year and is expected to submit on October 13 2017.
 The contractor is currently undertaking consultations with the relevant stakeholders,” Muzila added.

 She said the 42 hectare business plot has been lying idle and is currently being used as a golf course.
-According to Muzila, the city’s vision is to develop this plot into a CBD by building modern offices, a convention centre, hotels, offices and even a mall as part of efforts to transform Francistown into an investment hub by 2022.
+According to Muzila, the city’s vision is to develop this plot into a CBD by building modern offices, a convention centre, hotels, offices and even a mall where you will be able to buy cbd oil, as part of efforts to transform Francistown into an investment hub by 2022.

 Muzila said currently bush-clearing in the area was ongoing while the investor is busy with consultations with relevant stakeholders.